jonnonz1/nz-statute-book/acts/public/2013/financial-reporting-act-2013.md

 (1) This Act (except section 59) comes into force on a date appointed by the Governor-General by Order in Council; and 1 or more orders may be made appointing different dates for different provisions and for different purposes.
 (2) Section 59 comes into force on the day after the date on which this Act receives the Royal assent.
 (3) To the extent that it is not previously brought into force under subsection (1) or (2), the rest of this Act comes into force on 1 April 2017.
+(4) An order under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ## Part 1 — Preliminary provisions

 ### 3 Purpose
 The purpose of this Act is to—
-  (a) continue the External Reporting Board and define its functions and powers; and (b) provide for the issue of financial reporting standards and auditing and assurance standards; and (c) provide for auditor qualifications and other standard provisions relating to financial reporting duties under other enactments.
+  (a) continue the External Reporting Board and define its functions and powers; and (b) provide for the issue of financial reporting standards, climate standards, and auditing and assurance standards; and (c) provide for auditor qualifications and other standard provisions relating to financial reporting duties under other enactments; and
+  (d) provide for standard provisions relating to climate-related disclosure duties under the Financial Markets Conduct Act 2013.

-### 4 Overview of financial reporting duties
+### 4 Overview of financial reporting and other duties
 (1) This Act provides for various matters relating to financial reporting duties under other enactments, including— (a) defining key concepts (for example, generally accepted accounting practice, financial statements, and group financial statements); and
   (b) providing for the Board to prepare and issue financial reporting standards and auditing and assurance standards; and